GabrielBonassi77/Motor-Performance-Assay/README.md

 ## Contents
 - `Red_LED_Matrix_Program.ino` — Arduino sketch for controlling the **red LED matrices** in the motor performance assay rig.
 - `Blue_LED_Light_Program.ino` — Arduino sketch for sensor calibration and testing.
-- `workflow.bonsai` — Bonsai workflow file for data acquisition and processing.
+- `BioThresh.bonsai` — Bonsai workflow file for data acquisition and processing.

 ## Purpose
 These files provide the supplemental programs used in the setup and operation of the motor performance assay rig described in the associated paper.